www.marcleclef.com

 I have never met Caterina Liberatore.
 In the summer of 1992, at age twenty-one and about to begin studying photography in Germany, I spent a vacation on Lipari, the largest of the Eolian Islands in Sicily (Italy).
 Enjoying a new kind of freedom found on my rented Vespa, I roamed around the island on my own, camera in hand.

 One afternoon I came across an abandoned home, missing doors and most windows; inside, exposed to the elements I found old letters and black and white photographs strewn across the floor.
 I noticed that the photographs were made in New York, and many decades old.
 Damaged, but clearly precious, I took a few with me.
-Soon after I befriended a group of Italians who were visiting from Bologna.
-Amongst them was Ulysse, who I fell quietly in love with—my first time.
+Soon after my find, I befriended a group of Italians who were visiting from Bologna.
+Amongst them was Ulisse, with whom I fell quietly in love—my first time.

-Over the next twenty years I spent more time on the islands.
-During the summer of 2018 I befriended two young men–Fakhereddine and Zouhair–who worked on the beach below the house I rented.
-In the evenings, when their work carrying inflatable mattresses for the tourists up and down the beach was done, they’d climb up the tall, vertical rocks alongside the beach and dive back into the Mediterranean sea from high above.
-We started making photographs during those brief moments of reprieve and adolescent joy.
-Summer ended, and we kept in touch via Instagram.
+Over the next twenty years, I became a photographer, moved to New York, and lost touch with the “ragazzi di Bologna”.
+But I continued to spend time on the Eolian Islands.
+During the summer of 2018, I befriended two young men, Fakher and Zouhair, who worked on the beach below the cottage I rented on Salina.
+At sunset, after work, they’d climb the tall rocks flanking the beach and dive into the Mediterranean from high above.
+Stromboli’s eruptions were faintly visible in the distance.
+We started making photographs during these brief moments of freedom and joy.